nehalbhanushali/java-interviews/Java Core/Java Basics.md

 14. **Are the imports checked for validity at compile time? e.g. will the code containing an import such as java.lang.ABCD compile?**

     Yes, they are checked.
-No it won't compile.
+No it won't compile.Eg.
+If Jars are not present, you try to import them, you get compile time error.

 15. **Does importing a package imports the sub-packages as well? e.g. Does importing com.MyTest.* also** import com.MyTest.UnitTests.*?